-By PatientClick Staff
+By Gregg Opper, PatientClick Staff

 Medical billing clearinghouses forward electronic claims from healthcare providers to insurance payers.
 Normally they send the electronic format of the CMS 1500 form also known as the 837p or the electronic form of the UB-04 also known as the 837i.
 They can also send back information from the insurance payer such as the 835 remit (tells you what is being paid).
 This back-and-forth between providers and payers is the main service of the clearinghouses.

-By PatientClick Staff
+By Gregg Opper, PatientClick Staff

 Three steps a provider needs to do to earn the most from payers.
 Get credentialed (can take up to 160 days), then work out a contract with the payer (typically 90 to 180 days), and then through a clearinghouse get enrolled with payer to send claims electronically and receive payments electronically too.
+Then a fourth step would be to make sure your patients have insurance from a payer that you have completed the previous steps.

-By PatientClick Staff
+By Gregg Opper, PatientClick Staff

 In addition to providing innovative healthcare telemedicine EHR/EMR solutions, PatientClick, Inc. has been assisting clients with billing and getting claims paid.
 With expert billers, we catch the mistakes that reduce revenues.